 Client Relations Specialist Salary

-The average salary for Client Relations Specialists in the United States is $41K per year, and pay runs especially high in New York, where the average is $54K.
-Client Relations Specialists will also find cushy salaries in Nashville (+19 percent), Philadelphia (+12 percent), Scottsdale (+7 percent), and Phoenix (+4 percent).
-This snapshot results from replies to PayScale's salary survey.
+Median pay for Client Relations Specialists in the United States comes out to approximately $42K per year, but employers in New York pay the most, the average compensation in that city is around $54K.
+Client Relations Specialists will also find cushy salaries in Nashville (+18 percent), Philadelphia (+11 percent), Scottsdale (+6 percent), and Phoenix (+3 percent).
+The data for this synopsis comes from respondents who took the PayScale salary survey.

 |Total Pay (|